Dr. Andrew Muzyk

 Location: Duke University Medical Center

-Andrew Muzyk, PharmD, assistant professor of pharmacy practice at Campbell University, received the 2012 Association for Academic Psychiatry Psychiatric Education Award for his part in creating an interactive course for the Duke University psychiatry residency program.
+Andrew Muzyk, PharmD, associate professor of pharmacy practice at Campbell University, received the 2012 Association for Academic Psychiatry Psychiatric Education Award for his part in creating an interactive course for the Duke University psychiatry residency program.

 Muzyk shares the award with Crystal White, MD, fourth-year psychiatry resident at Duke University.
 Their course focuses on the scientific study of drug actions and their effects on behavior.